-So it happens, you are somehow really into learning German.
-For whatever reason.
-Maybe you are a die hard Kraftwerk fan, or greatly interested into Prussian History of Berlin.
-Maybe you simply want to be able to read Schopenhauer or Marx in their original language.
-Or maybe you just want to understand the newest German TV Series on Netflix without having to fix your eyeballs on the subtitles, is all.
-Maybe you want to study Mechanical Engineering in RWTH University in Aachen or Informatik in TU Berlin.
+So, as it happens, you are, for some reason, really into learning German.
+Maybe you are a Die Hard Kraftwerk fan, or really interested in the Prussian History of Berlin.
+Maybe you just want to be able to read Schopenhauer or Marx in their original language, or even just understand the newest German TV Series on Netflix without having to keep your eyes fixed on the subtitles.
+Maybe you want to study Mechanical Engineering at RWTH University in Aachen or Informatik at TU Berlin.
 You know what they say, German is “the” language of Engineering.
-Or perhaps you have simply fallen in love, head over heels, with that gorgeous German girl or guy and want to make an impression.
-No lack of reasons for learning German as you see.
-Here is a non-essential guide to learning German for any reason.
+Perhaps you have simply fallen in love and head over heels for that gorgeous German girl or guy and want to make an impression.
+As you can see, there are several reasons why you should learn German.
+Here is a non-essential guide to learning German.

 Learning German: The Master Riddler

-The enthusiasm, the ambition, the thirst for knowledge is there.
-You start with great motivation and keep on learning German however something is missing.
-By the time you realize that the German language revolves around three articles and these seem to follow no comprehensible rule, you experience your first little shock.
-Yes you should learn words, which would normally be fun.
-But you cannot learn them without their dedicated article.
-If you do, how will you handle the akkustiv and the dativ, not to mention the genitiv.
+The enthusiasm, the ambition and the thirst for knowledge is all there.
+You remain highly motivated to learn German and keep going until you realise one problem.
+When you realise that the whole German language revolves around three articles for which there seems to be no clear patterns, you experience your first little shock.
+Of course, you need to learn words and this will be a fun experience.
+But you cannot learn them without their designated article.
+If you do, how will you be able to handle the akkustiv and the dativ, not to mention the genitiv.
 You want to speak German correctly, right?

 Yet, in some cases, the articles change the meaning of the word, as in: